wopata/phat/README.md

 A Phat template is plain Ruby code: whatever it returns, will get converted to JSON or XML.

-The system consists of a template handler and the handy `to_path` method defined on hashes, arrays and - currently - ActiveRecord model objects.
+The system consists of a template handler and the handy `to_phat` method defined on hashes, arrays and - currently - ActiveRecord model objects.

 ## Usage